norvig/paip-lisp/docs/chapter3.md

 The beginning Common Lisp programmer is often overwhelmed by the number of options that the language provides.
 In this chapter we show fourteen different ways to find the length of a list.
 How is the programmer to choose between them?
-One answer is by reading examples of good programs—as illustrated in this book—and copying that style.
+One answer is by reading examples of good programs - as illustrated in this book - and copying that style.
 In general, there are six maxims that every programmer should follow:

 * Be specific.
 * Use abstractions.
 * Be concise.
 * Use the provided tools.
-* Don’t be obscure.
+* Don't be obscure.
 * Be consistent.

 These require some explanation.